 Attempted Murder Law in California - Penal Code 664/187

 Many of the legal defenses to murder charges can also apply to attempted murder.
-This includes self-defense or heat of passion.
+This includes self-defense or the heat of passion.
 This violent offense can be divided into the physical act and the mental state.
 Since the prosecution has to prove both to obtain a conviction, an experienced criminal defense lawyer will thoroughly analyze both aspects of the case.

 In California, If convicted of an attempted premeditated murder, the sentence is life in state prison with the possibility of parole.
 Attempted murder is a violent crime criminal charge against an individual implying that they acted deliberately and intentionally, with disregard for human life, in attempting to murder another person.